HEnquist/rubato/README.md

 - v0.13.0
   - Switch to slices of references for input and output data.
   - Add faster (lower quality) asynchronous resamplers.
+  - Add a macro to help implement custom object safe resamplers.
   - Optional smooth ramping of ratio changes to avoid audible steps.
   - Add convenience methods for handling last frames in a stream.
   - Add resampler reset method.